alvarosantamariagomez/sari/www/about.md

 The changelog is available [here](./changelog.md) (only available from the online help).

-Current SARI version: *julio 2022*  --  "Before you get all teary, try to remember that as a robot, I have to do anything you say."
+Current SARI version: *agosto 2022*  --  "How did the machines really know what Tasty Wheat tasted like, huh?"

 -----------------